-It’s the government’s intention to end the weekly Universal Credit £20 uplift from 6th October 2021 and we want you – as a valued Raven customer - to be ready for this change.
-We are here for you – watch this video (coming soon) or read on to find out how we can support you through this period of adjustment…
+As from the 6th October 2021, the government has ended the weekly Universal Credit £20 uplift.
+We are here for you – watch this video or see below to find out how we can support you through this period of adjustment…

 A little background

 As the country went into lockdown back in March 2020, the government announced that they would temporarily add an additional £20 each week to the standard allowance of Universal Credit, to help struggling families through the pandemic.
 Unfortunately, the government has announced that this period is now coming to an end and the £20 extra will be no more.

 This reduction in income is unfortunately out of our control and is no way related to the rent that you pay.
 But, we are supporting the #KeepTheLifeline campaign to voice our concerns.

 The Department for Work and Pensions (DWP) should be informing claimants via their statement and journal messages (receiving a notification via text or email) ahead of the changes.

 To help give you an idea, here's an estimate of the Universal Credit changes per calendar month, depending on your category: